 We do thousands of mystery shops each year to medical practices throughout the U.S. The calls are made to help the medical practice leaders understand more about that crucial first impression by phone.
 Many are seeking help in learning how callers feel about access.
 Can they get an appointment?
 How long is the wait?
-What is the caller’s perception of availability?
+Furthermore, what is the caller’s perception of availability?
 How did they feel about the discussion?

 In our phone training class, You’ll Have Them at Hello, phone attendants are taught how to engage the caller to address their needs.
 With some simple techniques, they can assure the caller that they can get an appointment and offer options without hitting the dead end.